lvh/lvh.github.io/posts/supersingular-isogeny-diffie-hellman-101.md

 **OK, try explaining SIDH again.**

 The protocol fixes a supersingular curve E and four points on that
-curve: PA, QA, PB, QB.
+curve: P_A, Q_A, P_B, Q_B.

-Alice picks two random integers, mA and nA.
-She takes a linear combination of those two integers with PA and QA to produce a random point RA, so:
+Alice picks two random integers, m_A and n_A.
+She takes a linear combination of those two integers with P_A and Q_A to produce a random point R_A, so:

 ```
-RA = nA * PA + mA * QA
+R_A = n_A * P_A + m_A * Q_A
 ```

 That random point defines Alice's secret isogeny through the isogeny formulas I talked about above.
 The codomain of that isogeny forms Alice's public curve.
-Alice transforms points PB and QB with the isogeny.
+Alice transforms points P_B and Q_B with the isogeny.
 She sends Bob her public curve, and the two transformed points.

 Bob does the same thing, except with A and B swapped.

-Once Alice gets Bob's public key, she applies mA and nA again to the corresponding transformed points she got from Bob.
+Once Alice gets Bob's public key, she applies m_A and n_A again to the corresponding transformed points she got from Bob.
 She generates a new isogeny phiBA from the resulting point just like she did before to generate her private key.
-That isogeny's codomain will be an elliptic curve EBA.
+That isogeny's codomain will be an elliptic curve E_BA.

-When Bob performs his side of the exchange, he'll produce a different isogeny and a different elliptic curve EAB; but it will have the same j-invariant as the curve Alice computed.
+When Bob performs his side of the exchange, he'll produce a different isogeny and a different elliptic curve E_AB; but it will have the same j-invariant as the curve Alice computed.
 That j-invariant is the shared key.

 I've compiled a [transcript][transcript] of a Diffie-Hellman exchange using